thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/retained-messages.md

 To access and view the payload and user properties of the last message for a specific topic on the WEB UI Retained Messages page, please follow these steps:

 1. Open page Retained Messages.
+2. Optionally, use the filter to find the retained message by topic, payload, or QoS.
-2. To view the payload of a retained message, click on the icon `{}`.
+3. To view the payload of a retained message, click on the icon `{}`.
-3. To see the User Properties of retained message click on the icon `[]`.
+4. To view the User Properties of retained message click on the icon `[]`.
 Please note that if the button is disabled, the retained message does not have any user properties.

 {% include images-gallery.html imageCollection="details-retained-messages" %}